 Chris Edwards: I have a degree in art photography, and then once I got out of college, I fell into photographing architecture professionally before I started working for institutions.
 I was lucky enough to start working with professional photographers like Tim Street-Porter and Christopher Irion in the mid-1990s, photographing a lot of boutique wineries and new construction buildings, and that really got me set up for my own career in architectural photography.

-Exterior photo of a curved stainless steel building next to an interior photo of a wrought iron, wood trimmed and glass ceilinged building
+Exterior photo of the curved stainless steel clad Disney Concert Hall.
+Right, interior of the intricate wrought iron, wood trimmed and glass ceilinged Bradbury Building.

 Architectural photographs are both documentation and interpretation.
 Disney Concert Hall (left), Bradbury Building (right), both by Tim Street-Porter